Introduction to Machine Learning for the Sciences: Unsupervised Learning

 \subsubsection{The cost functions}

-For $D$, the cost function of choice is the cross-entropy as with standard binary classifiers that have sigmoid output.
-Given that the labels are `1' for data and `0' for $\bm{z}$ samples, it is simply
+For the discriminator $D$, the cost function of choice is the cross-entropy as with standard binary classifiers that have a sigmoid output.
+Given that the labels are `1' for data and `0' for samples from $G$, the const function reads

-where the sums over $i$ and $j$ run over the respective minibatches, which contain $N_1$ and $N_2$ points.
+where the sums over $i$ and $j$ run over the respective minibatches, which in general contain $N_1$ and $N_2$ points, respectively.

-For $G$ more variations of the cost functions have been explored.
+For the generator $G$, more variations of the cost functions have been explored.
 Maybe the most intuitive one is

-which corresponds to the so-called \emph{zero-sum} or \emph{minmax} game.
+which corresponds to the so-called \emph{zero-sum} or \emph{minimax} game.
 Its solution is formally given by

 This form of the cost is convenient for theoretical analysis, because there is only a single target function, which helps drawing parallels to conventional optimization.
 However, other cost functions have been proven superior in practice.
 The reason is that minimization can get trapped very far from an equilibrium: When the discriminator manages to learn rejecting generator samples with high confidence, the gradient of the generator will be very small, making its optimization very hard.